Articles in this section

 Alta TS Scaling Guide

 Please note that this is just a guide.
 The CPU and memory recommendations are estimates.
-Results may vary depending on the deployment method used (VM, AMI, physical HP Proliant server or NAP server), specific VM controller (if using VM), and how much bandwidth is being run on each stream.
+Results may vary depending on the deployment method used (VM, AMI, physical HP ProLiant server or NAP server), the specific virtual machine (VM) controller (if using a VM), and how much bandwidth is being run on each stream.

 CPU

-Assuming each individual stream is not more than 25 Mbps, it is recommended to assign 2 CPU cores as a baseline for the Alta server (to cover the OS, web server and other background services), and another 1.5 CPU cores (rounded down) for each Alta channel (so a minumum of 3 CPU cores if there is a single Alta channel, four if 2 channels, etc).
-If each stream is above 25 Mbps, this recommendation should be doubled.
+For each individual stream of 25 Mbps or less, we recommend two CPU cores as a baseline for the Alta server to cover the OS, web server, and other background services.
+From there, we recommend another 1.5 CPU cores (rounding up) for each Alta channel.
+This results in a minimum of four CPU cores if you have a single Alta channel, five if you have two channels, etc.

 RAM / Memory